 Contents

-As a startup founder, you’re often balancing tight budgets against the challenge of retaining your key team members or co-founders.
-This is especially true if you’re in a high-growth or pre-revenue business: how do you keep your staff onboard?
+As a startup founder in 2025, you’re often balancing tight budgets against the challenge of retaining your key team members or co-founders.
+This is especially true for high-growth or pre‑revenue ventures – the question remains, how do you keep your staff onboard when cash flow is limited?

-Many startups tackle this by setting up Sweat Equity Agreements.
-But what does this actually mean, and how does it work legally?
+Many startups tackle this challenge by setting up Sweat Equity Agreements.
+But what does this actually entail, and how does it work from a legal perspective in today’s fast‑paced market?

 What Is A Sweat Equity Agreement?